Adjustment of Status

 It’s A Complex Process — Don’t Go It Alone

-Your application for adjustment of status must include a basis for immigration — i.e., a family member, an employer, special immigration classification or a humanitarian basis.
+Immigration adjustment of status applications must include a basis for immigration — i.e., a family member or employer petitioning on your behalf, a special immigration classification, or a humanitarian basis.
 Generally, another individual (a family member or an employer, for example) must file the adjustment of status application on your behalf.

 Aliens who live outside of the U.S. or who are ineligible to adjust their status while living in the U.S. may seek a visa to enter as a permanent U.S. resident under a process known as “consular processing.”
 We can assist you with this or any family-based immigration matter.